Varanus niloticus – Linnaeus, 1766

 Weather changes are the catalyst of reproduction for Nile monitors.
 Returning monsoons and warm temperatures inject a revival of life and the coming of an abundance of prey.
 These climatic changes signal both sexes breeding season has arrived.
 Territorial ranges of both sexes often overlap each others being many kilometers in size.
 Having the smaller of ranges females begin to release pheromones attracting mature males to their location.

 Often many males will converge to the same female resulting in combat, often in range of the female.
 Male ritual combat is best described as a form of wrestling; both combats will circle one another ending in a bipedal clinch phase grappling with their front legs, while standing on their rear legs.
-The objective is to overpower, knock down, and subdue.

 The losing combatant is normally chased off with a few scratches and the occasional nip on the feet or tail.
 The dominant male will now pursue the female to begin copulation.
 Approaching the female, the male will pair up to one side of her and begin to rake her tail base with one of his hind legs.
 If the female tries to break free the male may grip the neck area of the female with his mouth.